MaxiGarcia13/vagrant-cli/README.md

 npx manage-vagrantfiles
 ```

-When you have vagrantfile loaded you can choose one for up, down, remove or connect by ssh.
+When you have vagrantfile loaded you can choose one to up, down, remove or connect by ssh.

 ```
 npx handle-vagrantfiles